Tag Archives: 1909

 Lyxhayr

-Manufactured at Grove Mills, on the Wandle in Mitcham.
+Lyxhayr was the brand name of artificial horse hair that was manufactured at Grove Mills, on the Wandle in Mitcham.

 First manufactured in 1903 by a company called ‘The Patent Horse Hair Co.
 Ltd.’, ‘lyxhayr’ was a curled fibre of vegetable origin for many upholstery filling applications.
 Developed by a chemist called Mr Holmes, the process was patented.